 Lunch meat is a go to for so many families.
 It provides an easy way to make sandwiches more interesting and filling.
-In fact, many of us end up eating lunch meat five or more times per week; it’s just that useful
+In fact, many of us end up eating lunch meat five or more times per week; it’s just that useful.
+But if it’s hanging around the fridge for a while, you’re probably wondering how long is lunch meat good for?

 With grocery bills continuing to creep higher, it’s more important than ever to find ways to cut your costs.
 Part of doing so is making sure you use your food well, rather than being forced to throw it away because it has gone off.
 So, how long is lunch meat good for?